 ITarian provides in-depth reports on the hardware, software and patch update history of managed devices.
 The central interface offers a single-pane view of endpoint statistics and patch statuses and identifies which endpoints contain vulnerabilities so they can be quickly patched.
 ITarian tracks and manages patches on endpoint systems in real time and provides reports about applied or missing patches, as well as failed deployments.
 Organizations can use ITarian for up to 50 endpoints for free.
 After that, subscription fees are on a per-device basis.

 Kaseya VSA is remote monitoring and management software that includes features such as alerting, discovery, automation and patch management.
-Administrators can use the platform to deploy, update and patch Windows and macOS computers and third-party applications.
+Administrators can use the platform to deploy, update and patch Windows, macOS and Linux computers and third-party applications.
 VSA provides fully automated patch management, adopting a configurable, policy-driven approach that's location-independent and optimized for bandwidth.
 VSA uses agent-executed scripts to automate patching operations and other processes.

 Administrators can also use scripts to automate software and patch deployment across all endpoints, whether on or off the network.
 Additionally, they can override patches and view patch histories.
 The policy-based approach helps to standardize software maintenance through the use of profiles, which enable administrators to manage patch approvals, scheduling and installation.
 In addition, administrators can prevent patches from being applied during certain time windows, and they can deny specific patches to a subset of machines.